 - Online filing procedure and extension of certain deadlines

-This is one of the most appreciated provisions of the new patent law wherein procedure for online filing of applications with the IPO is provided.
+This is one of the most appreciated provisions of the new patent law wherein the procedure for online filing of applications with the IPO is provided.
 Though, there is still a need for significant changes to be made, to, ensure its enforcement in true sense.
-Moreover, the late submission of formality requirement is 3 months which can be extended for a further 2 months on a request in writing and further for 1 month on payment of late fee and request in writing.[vi]
+Moreover, the late submission of the formality requirement is 3 months which can be extended for a further 2 months on a request in writing and further for 1 month on payment of late fee and request in writing.[vi]

 - The annual fee payment mechanism

-Under the new patent law the ambiguities related to the payment of annual fee has been simplified to an extent, as it provides for the payment to be made within 6 months from date of Notification of Allowance, and the fee for the subsequent year is to be made at least 1 month prior to the same date as filing date within subsequent protection period.
+Under the new patent law, the ambiguities related to the payment of the annual fee has been simplified to an extent, as it provides for the payment to be made within 6 months from date of Notification of Allowance, and the fee for the subsequent year is to be made at least 1 month prior to the same date as filing date within subsequent protection period.
 In case of default on the payment of fee, the patent would be held null and void unless a request is made in writing for a grace period of 12 months to the DGIP.